 Location: 46 Mews Road, Fremantle

-Located in prime position at the corner of Fremantle Fishing Boat Harbour, Kailis Fishmarket opened its doors in 1986.
+Kailis Fishmarket is one of Fremantle’s best known spots for getting a scrumptious order of fish and chips.
+Located in prime position at the corner of Fremantle Fishing Boat Harbour, Kailis Fishmarket has been providing customers with delicious meals since it opened its door in 1986.

 Piscari Fish and Chips